What is voter ID?

 Most voters will already have an accepted form of photo ID that they can use.

-ID documents must be suitably secure and include your photo, such as a passport or driving licence.
+ID documents must be suitably secure and include your photo, such as a passport or driving licence and include:

 The full list of accepted ID can be found on the Government website.